AI actors generator: realistic actors for video at scale

 HeyGen’s AI actors combine natural expression, precise lip-sync, and enterprise-grade controls so marketing, learning, and product teams can replace slow shoots with fast, repeatable production using AI avatars.

 Choose expressive actors or generate a custom actor from a short webcam recording.
-HeyGen renders natural facial micro-expressions and timing so viewers respond as they would to a real performer.
+HeyGen renders natural facial micro-expressions and timing so viewers respond the way they would to a real performer.

-Batch-generate dozens or thousands of variations for product catalogues, localised markets, and A/B tests, utilising AI-generated assets.
+Batch-generate dozens or thousands of variations for product catalogues, localized markets, and A/B tests, utilizing AI-generated assets.
 Apply brand kits and templates so every video stays consistent at scale, including those featuring AI-generated content.

-Produce voiceovers and captions in 100+ languages.
-HeyGen resynchronises timing for the video translator tool’s translated scripts so localised videos feel native without reshoots.

 250+ ready-to-use actors and custom clones

-Access a diverse library of actors across different ages, ethnicities, and styles.
-Or create a private clone by recording a short consented sample to produce a brand-locked actor that can deliver any script.
+Access a diverse library of actors across multiple ages, ethnicities, and styles.
+Or create a private clone by recording a short, consented sample to produce a brand-locked actor that can speak any script.

 Studio-quality lip-sync and emotion control

 HeyGen aligns audio to phonemes with sub-frame accuracy and maps facial motion so words, pauses, and micro-expressions land naturally, much like an AI actress would.
-Control tone, energy and micro-gestures to suit the message.
+Control tone, energy, and micro-gestures to match your message.

 Script to video in minutes